The Abortion Experience with RU-486:

-In 2004, the Food and Drug Administration (FDA) announced plans to revise warnings associated with the drug due to the numerous infections, bleeding and deaths that have been associated with the drug.
+In 2004, the Food and Drug Administration (FDA) announced plans to revise warnings associated with the drug due to the possibility of infections, bleeding and (very rarely) deaths that have been associated with the drug.

 When Can It Be Used

 Typically, mifepristone and misoprostol can be used for early abortion up to 63 days after the start of the last menstrual period.
-Approximately 95-98% of women will have a complete abortion when using mifepristone/misoprostol.
+A large majority of women will have a complete abortion when using mifepristone/misoprostol.
 The remaining women will need a suction procedure, either because of ongoing or excessive bleeding, an incomplete abortion (tissue remains in the uterus but there is no growing embryo), or an ongoing pregnancy (a viable growing pregnancy).

 The abortion procedure used at the West End Women's Medical Group is the simplest and most modern method of pregnancy termination.